I’m going to come out and say it. The wedding industry sucks.

 I’ve made a commitment as a photographer to help my couples focus on authenticity and the significance of what the beginning of a marriage means over creating a “picture perfect day.”
 I strongly believe that weddings aren’t about the ceremony or the party or the food.
 They’re about celebrating the commitment that you’re making to your favorite person in the world, and then every single day after.

-Does the thought of having a big wedding causes your palms to start to sweat and your heart to pound?
+Does the thought of having a big wedding cause your palms to start to sweat and your heart to pound?

 You have another option.

 I am giving you permission to want your wedding day to be one of the best days of your life, and also recognize that as long as you end up married at the end of the day, you were successful.
 You have permission to say no to a big, fancy reception, and instead choose to celebrate your marriage with only the people who truly mean something to you both.
 You have permission to be surrounded by fifty people, or ten people, or absolutely no one as you share your vows, so long as you feel like you can be your authentic self at that moment.
 You can say no to any tradition that doesn’t fit your relationship or your values, and invent new ones that reflect who you are and what you believe as a couple.
 You can get married in a chapel or on a mountaintop or at your favorite bar – it doesn’t matter, as long as it’s an accurate reflection of your priorities and your relationship.